 This may be the perfect inspirational movie night choice if you have a teen family.

 Another option is watching one of ABC’s popular shows and our family’s favorite, black-ish.

 Explore Black History From Home With a Virtual Museum Tour

-But, staying home doesn’t mean being bored.
-You don’t have to forgo all of the fun, educational and entertaining things to do in February during Black History Month.
+Staying home doesn’t mean being bored.
+You don’t have to forgo all the fun, educational and entertaining things to do in February during Black History Month.

 Many museums have taken their exhibits online to serve the global community better during these challenging times.